IchHabRecht/filefill/README.md

 ## Community

+- Thanks to [b13](https://b13.com) that sponsored the maintenance of this extension with a sponsorship
+- Thanks to [Wolfgang Wagner](https://wwagner.net) who sponsored the maintenance of this extension with a sponsorship
 - Thanks to [Marcus Schwemer](https://twitter.com/MarcusSchwemer) who wrote about filefill in his blog [TYPO3worx](https://typo3worx.eu/2018/03/eight-typo3-extensions-making-developers-happy/)
 - Thanks to [Thomas Löffler](https://spooner-web.de) for his ongoing support as [Patron](https://www.patreon.com/IchHabRecht)